Harmontown/harmontown.github.io/docs/_episodes/298/index.md

 title:                "If I Need a Gas Mask, I&#39;d Rather Be Dead"
 image:                "episode-placeholder.jpg"
 description: |-
   This week's guest is Kara Brown, staff writer for the Black-ish spinoff, Grown-ish.
 Dan shares how a social media interaction with a fan lead to questions about Rick and Morty's future.
-Schrab tells tales of his small hometown, and Spencer tries to get...
+Schrab tells tales of his small hometown, and Spencer tries to get to the bottom of what's going on with DeMorge sexually.
 showDate:
 releaseDate:          "2018-03-21 10:00:00Z"
 duration:             "01:58:18"